aaref123/testing_transformations_improve_image_classification/README.md

 # testing_transformations_improve_image_classification
-The aim of this project is to test several image transformation techniques that take far less time compared to CNN embeddings from multiple sources to see if a better score can be achieved than embedding and a standard SVC.
+This project was done for my Ai for nature and enviorment course.The aim of this project is to test several image transformation techniques that take far less time compared to CNN embeddings from multiple sources to see if a better score can be achieved than embedding and a standard SVC.
 The dataset that will be used is the parakeets datasets parakeetsNL_with200.zip and the notroseringed_0145977-230530130749713